UA-MIS/springais/_bmad-output/prd.md

 - **LLM #2 (Validation):** Independently verifies the quote actually supports the skill claim
 - **Output:** Confidence scores (high/medium/low) for every skill, with human-readable evidence

+**Multi-Skill Extraction:** A single quote can generate multiple skills.
+The system is not limited to 1-to-1 quote-to-skill mapping.
+For example:

+- Quote: _"Built Python data pipeline processing 2M records daily using Apache Spark"_
+- Extracted Skills: "Python" + "Data Pipeline Architecture" + "Big Data Processing" + "Apache Spark"
+- Each skill is independently validated by LLM #2 against the same quote

+This comprehensive extraction ensures employees receive full credit for all demonstrated competencies, and skills are not artificially limited by quote boundaries.

 _Why it matters:_ Employees and hiring managers can trust the inferences because they can see the proof.
 "Inferred Python expertise because resume states: 'Built data pipeline processing 2M records daily using Python and Apache Spark.'"

 **2. Success Pattern Analysis (The Breakthrough Insight)**